ricardo-ch/ricardo-orbs/src/jobs/README.md

 - **prebuild_steps,** the list of steps that are executed to prepare building image/application.
 Default is none
 - **postbuild_steps** the list of steps that are executed after building image/application.
 Default is none

 This job builds docker image and pushes the image to the private docker registry.
 Uses *isopod *****executor from orb.
+Attaches root workspace to access existing build outputs.

 **Examples**